waggyz/femera-mini-app/README.md

 `mesh.h` `mesh.cc` An instance of this class contains global model information.

 `elem.h` `elem.cc` `elem-tet.cc` An Elem instance contains a single mesh partition.
-The mini-app only supports first- and second-order tetrahedral elements at present.
+The mini-app only supports first-, second-, and 20-node incomplete third- order tetrahedral elements at present.

 `phys.h` `phys.cc` `elas-iso3.cc` `elas-ort3.cc` `elas-ther-iso3.cc` `elas-ther-ort3.cc` Linear-elastic and thermoelastic models implement both tensor train and (eventually) the more traditional local matrix evaluation approaches.
 Two preconditioners are also provided.
 Reference, optimized, and vectorized (AVX, non-thermo only) versions are available.